smscommunity/sms-guide/resources.md

 # Resources
 {: .no_toc }

-Index of external links to resources. *This page is depracated with content being dispersed into more logical navigation so update links accordingly.
+Index of external links to resources. *This page is depracated with content being dispersed into more logical navigation so update any links accordingly.*

 1. TOC
 {:toc}